Patricia Flor

 Besides her native German, Flor is fluent in English, Russian and French and has what she describes as a “good command” of Georgian.

 Before joining the foreign service in 1992, Flor worked as a journalist.
+Flor is married.

 Education

 Flor has a Ph.D. from the University of Erlangen-Nuremberg, as well as a master’s in public administration from Harvard University John F. Kennedy School of Government.
 From 1985 to 1987, Flor was an undergraduate student at the University of Bamberg studying History, Philosophy and Slavonic Studies.